victormejia/occs-angular-workshop/README.md

 selector: '[app-hacker], // tslint:disable-line'
 ```

-The current `tslint` configuration doesn't allow this, so we can suppres this error.
+The current `tslint` configuration doesn't allow this, so we can suppress this error.

 If you've installed the Angular Language Service extension, you'll see an error in your editor: